 Depending on its purpose, a special account may be credited with amounts from annual appropriations, special appropriations, from third parties, by direct legislative provision, or in limited circumstances with investment income.

 A chart that lists the special accounts managed by each agency is available on the Finance website.
-The chart is available at Financial Management Policy: Special Accounts
+The chart is available at Financial Management Policy: Special Accounts.

-Budget Paper No. 4 includes a table listing all special accounts estimates for the budget year and previous year.
-The table shows, by portfolio and agency, estimated balances and flows for each special account.
-The Table of Estimated Cash Flows and Balances for Special Accounts is available here:
+Budget Paper No. 4 includes a table listing estimates for all special accounts, for the Budget year and previous year.
+The table shows, by portfolio and agency, estimated balances and flows for each Special Account.

-In dealing with what constitutes the ordinary annual services of the government and those which do not, the Senate and the then Government came to an agreement in 1965, which is generally referred to as the ‘Compact of 1965’.
-The Compact determines the allocation of items between the annual appropriation Bills.
-It was most recently altered in 1999 for the introduction of accrual budgeting.
+In dealing with what constitutes the ordinary annual services of the government and those which do not, the Senate and the then Government worked through this allocation in 1965.
+The outcome of these discussions is generally referred to as the Compact.
+This allocation was revisited in 1999 to take into account the introduction of accrual budgeting.
 The Government continues its consultations with the Senate on reviewing the terms of the Compact with a view to clarifying the definition of what constitutes the ordinary annual services of the government.

 Structure of Annual Appropriations

-The annual appropriation Acts provide specified amounts of appropriation for expenditure by agencies in achieving the government’s outcomes.2Those amounts may only be expended on the purposes for which the appropriations are provided and that expenditure must be consistent with government policy.
-The Finance Minister is responsible on behalf of the government for arrangements to ensure that agencies adhere to those requirements.
+The annual Appropriation Bills propose specified amounts of appropriation for expenditure by agencies to carry out the government’s outcomes.2Those amounts may only be expended on the purposes for which the appropriations are provided and that expenditure must be consistent with relevant legislation and government policy.
+The Finance Minister is responsible, on behalf of the government, for arrangements by which agencies adhere to those requirements.
 The key means for implementing that role is the regime of drawing rights established under sections 26 and 27 of the FMA Act.
 Agencies do not have an automatic right to spend money under those appropriations.

-Further information on outcomes and on the outcomes framework more generally is available at Outcome Statements Policy and Approval Process
+Further information on outcomes and on the outcomes framework more generally is available at: Outcome Statements Policy and Approval Process.